-Change in Head of Household 415-40-40
+Change in Primary Individual (PI) 415-40-40

-Occasionally, due to death or divorce, a family may acquire a different head of household than what is already entered on the computer.
-Depending upon the circumstances it may be necessary to make adjustments to the computer file.
+Occasionally, due to death or divorce, a family may acquire a different Primary Individual (PI).
+Depending upon the circumstances it may be necessary to make adjustments in the eligibility determination system.

-1. Head of Household Dies
+1. PI Dies